p2slugs/innovationproject/README.md

 # P2 Slugs - Recipe Website
 Welcome to our Trimester 2 Portfolio!
 This is where you can find and access our code and important pieces throughout the course.
+You can access the website from our runtime link below or run our code on your own computer by downloading the repository files.

 ### > [Scrum Board](https://github.com/orgs/p2slugs/projects/1) (tracking sheet + schedule) | includes ticket items/cards